-As you might have guessed, it takes one hen to make one egg in a 24 hour period.
+As you might have guessed, it takes one hen to make one egg in a 24 hour period during the months when they’re laying.
 So if your family of four needs four eggs per day?
 You guessed it: you’ll want at least four females.

 Keep in mind that while many breeds of ducks can outperform chickens on egg production, they still need to take several months off each year so their bodies can remineralize and remain healthy.
 If you want healthy, long-lived ducks, don’t push them to the max on egg production.

-If you plan to do duck breeding or raise your own ducklings (read our step-by-step How to Raise Ducklings guide), you’ll obviously need to plan on having at least one male in your flock.
+If you plan to do duck breeding or raise your own ducklings, you’ll obviously need to plan on having at least one male in your flock.
+Related: Read our step-by-step how to raise ducklings guide.)

 If you do have a mixed-sex flock, keep in mind that the ideal male-to-female ratio in a flock of ducks is a minimum of three hens per every drake.
 Break this rule and your hens have an increased likelihood of getting over-mated or injured.